GabrielGrimberg/Advanced-Algorithms/README.md

 - Time Complexity: O(|V|+|E|).
 - Most of the time we want to avoid cycles, operating systems can have several processes, for example we have process A and it is waiting for process B, the process B is waiting for process C and process C is waiting for process A, so it's kind of like a deadlock operation.
 - The operating system will freeze so we have to avoid cycles.

+## Shortest Path
+- **Shortest Path Problem**: Finding a path between two vertices in a graph such that the sum of the weights of its edges is minimized.
+- For example, consider the fact that we would like to use **Google Maps** in order to get from one city to another.
+In the background Google has a directed huge graph and it's going to run the shortest path algorithm.
+- Standard Algorithms: **Dijkstra Algorithm**, **Bellman-Ford Algorithm**, **A* Algorithm** and **Floyd-Warshall Algorithm**.
+- What's important is that we can model the whole map of the world with the help of a directed graph and basically this is exactly what's happening behind **Google Maps**.

 ## Dijkstra Algorithm
 - It can handle **positive** edge wegiths.
 So the edge between two edges must be greater than zero.